 “I did this seasonally for a couple of years before looking for a permanent shop.
 I wanted to set up a shop in the area I grew up in – Chorlton – and eventually found my current shop.”

 Looking around the shelves I could see a diverse range of brands on sale.
-“When I became an all year retailer I had also been on the UKFR Forum and it was obvious there were a lot of very good brands out there.
+“When I became an all year retailer I had also been on UKFR and it was obvious there were a lot of very good brands out there.
 So I made the decision to stock a wide range of fireworks as this opened up so many possibilities.”